Series: Dragonlands #1

 The mystery enshrouding Hutton’s Bridge is as impenetrable as the fog that descended at its borders eighty years ago.
 Each year, three villagers enter the mist searching for answers.
 No one ever returns.

+Then a dragon falls from the sky to the town square, dead—the first glimpse of an outside world that has become nothing more than a fairy tale to Hutton’s Bridge.
+Except to Tressa.
 Tressa grew up with Granna’s stories of the days before the fog fell.
 When Granna dies, leaving Tressa without any family, Tressa ventures into the fog herself, vowing to unravel the foul magic holding Hutton’s Bridge captive.
+What she discovers beyond the fog endangers the lives of everyone she loves. |

 *Note: Contains spoilers*